chrismbirmingham/syncnet_python/README.md

 ## Pipeline

 The pipeline consists of three steps:
-1. run_pipeline: extracts video of individual faces into seperate videos
+1. run_pipeline: extracts video of individual faces into seperate videos.
+Saves 221x221 video and audio to
 2. run_syncnet: calls the syncnet model on the video streams, gathering features and confidence values
 3. run_visualize: combines the detected faces with the confidence in the original video